-For fiscal 2019, the Compensation Committee approved the NEOs participation in the Company's short-term incentive plan, whereby they were eligible to receive annual cash incentive compensation based on the financial performance of the Company and on individual performance against pre-established strategic goals as set forth in the following table.
+For fiscal 2020, the Compensation Committee approved the NEOs participation in the Company's short-term incentive plan, whereby they were eligible to receive annual cash incentive compensation based on the financial performance of the Company against pre-established strategic goals as set forth in the following table.
+The design included a discretionary modifier, which permitted the Compensation Committee to adjust the amount of the final payout up to plus or minus 20% to recognize critical performance factors and industry conditions.